-- i) for 1d data: txt, asc, dat , pr, CANSASxml or w/o extension, - ii) for 2d data: asc and dat in NIST2D format, and sans files.
+- i) for 1d data: txt, asc, dat , CANSASxml or w/o extension, - ii) for 2d data: ASC and DAT in NIST 2D format, and sans files.

-The format of txt 1d files should consist of 2 to 4 columns of Q, Intensity, (dI, dQ) in order where dQ is the instrumental uncertainty in Q and assumed to be originated by pinhole geometry.
+The format of txt 1d files should consist of 2 to 4 columns of Q, I, (dI, dQ) in order, where dQ is the instrumental resolution in Q and assumed to be originated by pinhole geometry.

-For 2D data, NIST qmap format is currently standard but most of the header can be removed except the last line, and also only first three columns (Qx, Qy, and I) are required as shown in an example data file, SILIC010\noheader\3col.DAT in test folder.
+For 2D data, NIST q-map format is currently standard but most of the header can be removed except the last line, and also only first three columns (Qx, Qy, and I) are required as shown in an example data file, SILIC010_noheader_3col.DAT in test folder.